 - Snapdragon 8 Gen 1This phone uses the Snapdragon Gen 1 processor, one of Qualcomm’s best.
 It’s capable of incredible GPU feats when it isn’t limited by high temperatures

 The Xperia 1 IV is Sony’s top phone for 2022.
-It continues the trends set by previous models in this lineup, such as the Xperia 1 III and Xperia 1 II.
+It continues the trends set by previous models in this lineup, such as the Xperia 1 III and Xperia 1 II, and it’s very similar to the newer Xperia 1 V too.

 This means you get a “4K” screen, an unusual camera array, and photography software intended to feel more like the interface of one of Sony’s Alpha-series mirrorless cameras.